hakonrossebo/elm-language-server-requirements-specification/README.md

 Please discuss strategy and how to work in this document here: [issue #2](../../issues/2)

 [Google Docs document here: -feel free to edit and add suggestions / comments](https://docs.google.com/document/d/1ETeZeN17hqM4yui4iqBv1jwO8HryDZyel2kdcxTCGGA/edit?usp=sharing)

+There is also a separate Elm Slack channel #elm-language-server we can use for discussions and questions.

+Join the Elm Slack [here if you have not done so already](https://elmlang.herokuapp.com/)